-Union chairman says two tournaments at stadium in 2018 would be 'difficult challenge'
+HKRFU chairman says two tournaments at stadium would be ‘a difficult challenge’

 Hong Kong has ruled itself out of bidding to host the 2018 Rugby World Cup Sevens, saying it would present "a difficult challenge" to host two international tournaments that year - the Hong Kong Sevens being the other - in the city.

 The International Rugby Board yesterday confirmed the World Cup Sevens would continue to be held every four years and would be played in between Olympic Games cycles with the next one in 2018.

 But the Hong Kong Rugby Football Union said it had no plans to bid for the tournament, which was twice held here, in 1997 and 2005, simply because Hong Kong Stadium would not be able to cope with the demands.

 "It will be a difficult challenge for us to host two sevens tournaments in the same year at the stadium," said union chairman Trevor Gregory.